larabbrown/neilson_materials/README.md

-# neilson_materials
+# Stones of Neilson Library

-Data and R code for generating routes from stone quarries to Smith College's Neilson Library.
-Created for a course project in GEO/ENV 150, Spring 2021 semester.
+This repository contains code used to generate linestrings depicting routes from nine different quarries and manufacturing sites to Neilson Library at Smith College.
+These routes were used in a StoryMap created for GEO/ENV 150 in the Spring 2021 semester.